 A. Non-Introductory Science Requirement (9-12 units)

 Complete 1 course from Biological Sciences, Chemistry, or Physics at the 200 level or higher, excluding those courses listed below as part of the requirements of the minor.
-Courses with a significant science component from other colleges may be substituted with approval from the program administrator.
+Courses with a significant science component from other colleges may be substituted with approval from the minor advisor.

 B. Computational Science Requirement (18-24 units)